 Masking is a revolutionary local adjustment capability that lets you target changes to specific regions of your photographs without accidentally altering anything else.
 This kind of advanced image editing was added into Adobe Photoshop Lightroom Classic back in October 2021 and it continues to grow more powerful every few months.

 Click here to download the example in this video and play along!
 (Subscribers Only)

-In addition, Mask groups make it possible to combine these tools together to precisely target changes to the exact region that you want to affect.
-Lightroom Classic v.11 also includes many of the overlay visualizations from Adobe Photoshop so that you can preview your masks with various overlay options.
+Even better, Mask Groups enable you to combine multiple tools together to precisely target the exact region you want to affect.
+Additionally, Lightroom Classic now features overlay visualizations like those found in Adobe Photoshop so that you can preview your masks with various overlay options.

 If you want to enhance your photos with these new tools then please watch this short introduction to the fundamentals of Masking in the video above and then move on to our more advanced tutorials.
 Learning how to use Masks in Lightroom Classic will enable you to take your photography to the next level!